 Need further inspiration?
 Be sure to see "The Ultimate DealNews Holiday Gift Guide" for recommendations and tips on shopping for presents this year.

 Price: From $5

 From drugstore brands to luxe items that promise miracle results, you can spend as much (or as little) as you want on beauty products.
 But if you want to give a gift that screams luxury without the luxury price tag, all you have to do is remember that you want quality, not quantity.

 Sampler sets and travel-sized products can be reasonably priced, even for beauty's biggest brands — and they can be a fun gift for a little holiday pampering.
-Look for kits or gift packages from brands like Milk Makeup, Fenty Beauty, or Drunk Elephant; you can find them at $20 to $50.
-Want to spend even less?
+We've seen full palettes from brands like Urban Decay, Smashbox, and Bobbi Brown priced at $25 or less.
+Want to spend even less than that?
 Sheet masks are all the rage today, and you can get them starting at around $2 each.

 Designer Clothes and Accessories

 The sky's the limit when it comes to buying top designer brands, but it doesn't need to be.
 Shopping designer names at outlet stores can save you upwards of 50%.
 Over the holidays, outlet sales tend to be plentiful, so you can probably save even more.